 Dr Gordon Sinclair, Clinical Chair, Leeds Clinical Commissioning Group

 Tim Ryley, Chief Executive, Leeds Clinical Commissioning Group

 Dr David Kelly, Chair, North Kirklees Clinical Commissioning Group

 Carol McKenna, Chief Officer, North Kirklees Clinical Commissioning Group

 Jo Webster, Chief Officer, Wakefield Clinical Commissioning Group

 Dr Phillip Earnshaw, Chair, Wakefield Clinical Commissioning Group

-The register of interests of members of the Joint Committee of Clinical Commissioning Groups.
+The register of interests of members of the Joint Committee of Clinical Commissioning Groups is currently being updated.